 Climate Neutral Player

-Almost stable electricity and steam consumption
+Electricity and steam consumption

 Carbon footprint reduction

-Slight reduction in greenhouse gas emissions
+Large reduction in greenhouse gas emissions.

-*Note: Figure for hydrogen vented varies from that under Competitive Supplier due to difference in products covered and different reporting lines.
+Note: Note: Figure for hydrogen vented varies from that under Competitive Supplier due to difference in products covered and different reporting lines.

 Euro Chlor Hydrogen Day aimed to kick-start the hydrogen economy

 To find solutions to achive full utilisation of our hydrogen, Euro Chlor held its first ‘Hydrogen Day’ in Brussels on 7 March 2023.
 This face-to-face event brought together more than 80 Euro Chlor members, partners, hydrogen technology vendors and policy makers as you can read here to address the challenges in achieving full and optimal utilisation.

 A highlight of the event was Ruud Kempener of Directorate General for Energy (DG ENER, European Commission) recognising the role of chlor-alkali production of hydrogen and encouraging our industry to lead the way and take our experience to other industries.
 Feedback from the event has been very positive, and the rich content used in our future advocacy and communications.
 This event will be repeated in the future together with the Euro Chlor Technology Conference and Exhibition (next one planned in 2025).